-Calm, energetic, friendly, and never aggressive, Finnish Hounds are medium-sized dogs with a tricolor coat.
+Calm, energetic and friendly, never aggressive, Finnish Hounds are medium-sized dogs with a tricolour coat.
 These canines are powerful but never heavily built.

 Source: key facts and characteristics sourced from Fédération Cynologique Internationale (FCI)